Spikatrix/LRC-Editor/README.md

 (Use `gradlew.bat` if you're on Windows)

 Alternatively, you can clone the repo and open the project in Android Studio and then build the app from there.

+There are two build flavors in this project:
+ - `fdroid`: The build for [F-Droid][fdroid] which has links to LRC Editor's F-Droid page and no IAP implementation.
+ - `playstore`: The build for [Google Play Store][play_store] which has links to LRC Editor's Play store page and has an IAP implementation.
+However, the IAPs will not work as the original keys are not exposed.

 ## Contributing